Introduction

 AFS licensees must report changes to their business details, including contact information, responsible managers, business address, and control of the licensee.

-Failure to report significant breaches within the required timeframe can lead to fines, regulatory enforcement actions, and possible suspension or cancellation of the AFS licence.
+Failure to report significant breaches within the required timeframe can lead to fines, AFSL investigations or other enforcement actions, and possible suspension or cancellation of the AFS licence.

 Annual reporting requires submission of financial statements, an independent audit report, and solvency resolutions to ASIC within four months after the financial year-end.